-In your study of Drama, you will explore the genre of tragedy, considering its conventions and how these have been adapted at different points in literary history.
-Focusing on a Shakespearean tragedy and a 20th Century tragedy you will consider the ways writers create characters and the stagecraft which gives the plays their emotional and dramatic impact.
+Drama: You will explore the genre of tragedy, considering its conventions and how these have been adapted at different points in literary history.
+Focusing on a Shakespearean tragedy and a 20th century tragedy you will consider the ways writers create characters and the stagecraft which gives the plays their emotional and dramatic impact.
 We will draw upon historic and modern performances of the plays, visiting the theatre to watch productions when possible.

-You will compare two gothic novels considering the ways that the supernatural might be used to represent real concerns and anxieties within society.
-You will read a 19th Century novel and a modern novel, allowing us to consider how modern readers might respond differently to those in the past.
+Prose: Linked by the theme of the supernatural, you will compare two gothic novels considering the ways that writers make their books scary or unsettling and the ways that the supernatural is used to represent real anxieties within society.
+You will read a 19th century and a modern novel, allowing us to consider how modern readers might respond differently to those in the past.

-Your two poetry texts will be from different time periods, one a lively and varied collection of 21st Century poems, and the other taken from a historic literary period.
+Poetry: You will study two texts from different time periods, one a lively and varied collection of 21st century poems, and the other from a historic literary period.
 We will analyse unseen poems and make comparisons, using a precise technical vocabulary to discuss the ways in which poets use language and structure to create meanings.

+Your coursework project will allow you to independently study two texts of your choosing; researching literary criticism and discussing different interpretations.
 All of your lessons will be varied and lively, with debate and discussion at their heart.
 You will develop excellent essay writing skills, being able to evaluate different interpretations of texts, and put forward your own critical arguments.
 These skills are essential in many careers, such as Law, Advertising, Journalism and Teaching.
-You will have opportunities to go on trips to the theatre, poetry readings and listen to guest speakers, as well as attending external workshops and lectures.

 Year 1 Modules